stiven-hidri/stiven-hidri/README.md

-## Hi there 👋

-Work in progress...

-Meanwhile, just know i develop intelligent solutions on AWS!
+Developing intelligent solutions on AWS 🙃